 I make copies of the tried and true first week activities ahead of time.
 That way when there is a traffic jam at the copy machines in August, I am not in a panic.

 I always have something in mind that I would like to try new for next year; a new strategy, management tool, unit of study, project, etc?
-This kind ties in with the reflection piece, but once I decide on what the new thing is I need to prepare for that.
+Once I decide on what the new project is, I need to plan for is.
 Do I need to buy a book to help with my research?
 Is there a video I can put on my “to watch” list?
 I always have one or two “teacher” books that I try to read over the summer.
 Here are two on my list for this summer.

 This post may contain affiliate links, which means if you click on one of the product links and make a purchase, I’ll receive a small commission.
 You will never infer a fee or charge for this.